Information and Support

 (1) Jaquier M, Klein A, Boltshauser E. 'Spontaneous pregnancy outcome after prenatal diagnosis of anencephaly.'
 British Journal of Obstetrics amd Gynaecology 2006; 113:951–953

 Trisomy 18 or Edwards Syndrome arises because of the presence of an extra chromosome.
-Quite contrary to recent reporting, studies have found that the average duration of survival for children with Trisomy 18 was 14.5 days; with 38.6% of babies surviving for more than a month, while 8.4% survived for more than a year.
-(2) Here in Ireland, Elaine Fagan, given just days to live after birth, spent 25 years with her loving family before her death in 2011, confounding all medical expectations.
+There is a significant risk of miscarriage with Trisomy 18.
+However, contrary to recent reporting, studies have found that the average duration of survival for children with Trisomy 18 was 14.5 days; with 38.6% of babies surviving for more than a month, while 8.4% survived for more than a year (2).
+Here in Ireland, Elaine Fagan, given just days to live after birth, spent 25 years with her loving family before her death in 2011, confounding all medical expectations.
 “She has touched so many people.
 I now know happiness comes from caring and sharing with others.
 I wouldn’t have found that out if I didn’t have Elaine.
 It’s thanks to her that I am seeing a lovely side of human nature,” said her father Micheal.

 (2) Mitchel L. Zoler, ‘Trisomy 18 survival can exceed 1 year’, OB/GYN News, March 1 2003 Trisomy 13 / Patau Syndrome